 Yoast SEO has a global and per-post selector for Article Type.
 Selections include ‘Article,’ ‘Blog Post,’ ‘News Article,’ and ‘Scholarly Article.’

-Several WordPress sites we manage display the generic ‘WebPage’ type, no matter what Article Type is selected in Yoast.
-(One of the vagaries of WordPress is that plugins can stomp on one another).
+Several WordPress sites we manage display the generic ‘WebPage’ type regardless of the Article Type selected in Yoast.
+(One of the vagaries of WordPress is that plugins can stomp on one another.)

-The date values are essential, as these inform the search engine bot how recently the content was created or updated.
+The date values are essential because they inform the search engine bot how recently the content was created or updated.

 The articleSection value reflects the blog post’s category.
 This is essential information for search engines, especially when the category is not part of the URL.